BloggerBust/nauci_base_init/README.md

 >
 >        -U: [85] the GID of the usb group.
 >
+>        -v: [/shared] a directory passed to docker-run as a volume with
+>            posixacl support enabled.
+For each user passed to the -n
+>            option a directory with the same name as that user will be
+>            created as a child of /shared.
+Default ACL rules will be
+>            set giving the developer group rwx permissions on the named
+>            directories.
+A soft link from the user's dev directory will
+>            be created to their named directory under /shared.
+>
 >        -s: switch to an interactive shell instead of exiting.
 >
 >        -h: displays this help document.
+>
+>     The first none-optional parameter will be evaluated as a shell
+>     command.